 - Terroristic threats

-Penalties for Violent Crimes in New Jersey
+Penalties for violent crimes in New Jersey

-The legal penalties for a violent crime conviction depend on several factors, including a person’s prior criminal history, the nature of the crime committed, the extent of the victim’s injuries and whether a weapon was used during commission of the crime.
+The legal penalties for a violent crime conviction depend on several factors, including a person’s prior criminal history, the nature of the crime committed, the extent of the victim’s injuries and whether a weapon was used during the commission of the crime.
 Individuals convicted of violent crimes can face:

 - Community service